 - INTERVIEW: PC simulation-focused firm Excalibur tells MCV why it's reducing its simulation product, why it's focusing on indies and what its ambition on console is

 - INDIE INTERVIEW: Three University of Salford graduates quit their studio jobs to set up their own firm, Prospect Games.
 We speak to one of the founders Andrew Bennison to find out more

 - FEATURE: Can the king of games rule again?
 Japan might be the birthplace of the modern games industry, but the region's standing has slipped in the last decade.
 We speak to the experts to find out why Japan has lost favour

 - INSIGHT: Ebay on finding a new audience by looking outside of games and Generation Media tells us which console is dominating the festiva ad space this year

 - SHELF LIFE: Stuart Tracey of Bridgwater's Insane Games on how he has secured decent trade prices for his games and why people pre-ordering late in the day is causing him troubles

-- MARGIN MAKERS: We round up the best fighting games merchandise on the market, featuring goods based on Mortal Kombat and Street Fighter
+- MARGIN MAKERS: We round up the best video game music on the market

 Please ensure that you are using the most up-to-date version of Adobe Reader.